machinewrapped/gpt-subtrans/readme.md

 This will activate the virtual environment and call the translation script with default parameters.
 If the target language is not specified the default is English.

+### Developers
+It is recommended to use an IDE such as Visual Studio Code to run the program when installed from source, and set up a launch.json file to specify the arguments.

 Note: Remember to activate the virtual environment every time you work on the project.

-It is recommended to use an IDE such as Visual Studio Code to run the program when installing from source, as this will provide more control, e.g. specifying command-line parameters in a launch.json file.

 ## Advanced usage